 New/readmit students, visiting students, and concurrent high school students must schedule an appointment through the Advising Center to register for courses.
-Current students must schedule an appointment to meet with assigned faculty advisor to select courses for the next term and have self-registration flag removed.
+Current students must schedule an appointment to meet with his/her assigned faculty advisor to select courses for the next term.